Universalism: Hinduism

 Author David Frawley says that Hinduism has a "background universalism" and its teachings contain a "universal relevance."
 Hinduism is also naturally religiously pluralistic.
-A well-known Rig Vedic hymn says: "Truth is One, though the sages know it variously."
+A well-known Rig Vedic hymn says: "Ekam Sat Vipra Bahudha Vadanti" meaning, "Truth is One, though the sages know it variously."
 Similarly, in the Bhagavad Gītā (4:11), God, manifesting as an incarnation, states: "As people approach me, so I receive them.
 All paths lead to me."
 The Hindu religion has no theological difficulties in accepting degrees of truth in other religions.
 Hinduism emphasizes that everyone actually worships the same God, whether one knows it or not.

 While Hinduism has an openness and tolerance towards other religions, it also has a wide range of diversity within it.
 There are considered to be six orthodox Hindu schools of philosophy/theology, as well as multiple unorthodox or "heterodox" traditions called darshanas.

 Hindu universalism

 Hindu universalism, also called Neo-Vedanta and neo-Hinduism, is a modern interpretation of Hinduism which developed in response to western colonialism and orientalism.
 It denotes the ideology that all religions are true and therefore worthy of toleration and respect.

 It is a modern interpretation that aims to present Hinduism as a "homogenized ideal of Hinduism" with Advaita Vedanta as its central doctrine.
 For example, it presents that:

 Hinduism embraces universalism by conceiving the whole world as a single family that deifies the one truth, and therefore it accepts all forms of beliefs and dismisses labels of distinct religions which would imply a division of identity.

 This modernised re-interpretation has become a broad current in Indian culture, extending far beyond the Dashanami Sampradaya, the Advaita Vedanta Sampradaya founded by Adi Shankara.
 An early exponent of Hindu Universalism was Ram Mohan Roy, who established the Brahmo Samaj.
 Hindu Universalism was popularised in the 20th century in both India and the west by Vivekananda and Sarvepalli Radhakrishnan.
 Veneration for all other religions was articulated by Gandhi:

 Western orientalists played an important role in this popularisation, regarding Vedanta to be the "central theology of Hinduism".
-Oriental scholarship portrayed Hinduism as a "single world religion", and denigrated the heterogeneousity of Hindu beliefs and practices as 'distortions' of the basic teachings of Vedanta.
+Oriental scholarship portrayed Hinduism as a "single world religion", and denigrated the heterogeneity of Hindu beliefs and practices as 'distortions' of the basic teachings of Vedanta.